The generalized work function algorithm is competitive for the generalized 2-server problem

 \section{The { CNN} problem}

-A simple example shows that the standard work function algorithm has unbounded competitive ratio for the \CNN problem.

-\begin{example} The standard work function algorithm $\WFA_{1}$ is not competitive for the \CNN problem.
-Take $(0,0)$ as the origin and consider the request sequence $(1,2),(2,2),(3,2),\dots (m,2)$ for arbitrary $m$ The work function algorithm follows the path $(0,0),(1,0),(2,0),\dots,(m,0)$.
+A simple example shows that the standard work function algorithm $\WFA_{1}$ has unbounded competitive ratio for the \CNN problem: Take $(0,0)$ as the origin and consider the request sequence $(1,2),(2,2),(3,2),\dots (m,2)$ for arbitrary $m$.
+The optimal solution moves from $(0,0)$ to $(0,2)$ but the work function algorithm follows the path $(0,0),(1,0),(2,0),\dots,(m,0)$.
 (There are no draws.)
-The optimal path is $(0,0),(0,2)$.
-The competitive ratio for this instance is $m/2$. \end{example}
+The competitive ratio for this instance is $m/2$.

 \begin{theorem} The generalized work function algorithm $\WFA_{\lambda}$ is constant competitive for the \CNN problem for any constant $\lambda$ with $0<\lambda<1$. \end{theorem}